 We still thought that bassets were very woebegone in appearance.
 Their sad eyes and droopy skin just gave them that sad look.
 In honor of Lucy we decided that Woebegone would be a great name for all our bassets.

 As we looked at the AKC registration application at the time we noticed that it had a limited number of boxes for the name.
-Since came from Vogue Bassets we wanted that in her name too.
+Since came from Vogue Bassets we wanted "Vogue" in her name too.
 Our males were all named for beers, but we thought that wasn’t appropriate for the girls.
 We considered wine and soft drinks.
 For some reason we thought that Mountain Dew was a great choice for her.
 Due to the AKC’s requirement to fit the name within the limited number of boxes we came up with Vogue’s Woebgon Mountain Dew.
 We thought that spelling of woebegone would work and help keep our dog’s names within the AKC’s limited number of letters.

 After using Woebgon in Mandy’s name we decided to keep that spelling for future bassets and it became our kennel name.
 Today all of our basset hounds carry the Woebgon name which is actually in honor of our very first registered basset hound, Lucy.
 While she was a very poorly bred basset Lucy taught us that going to a respected and responsible breeder was the only way that we were going to get a good basset hound.
 She also taught us the importance of breeding the right combination of sire and dam for the best result.